 Buddhism • Stoicism • Taoism

-It has no rituals, no dogma, no certifications, no dictates, no accreditation, and no set curriculum.
+Taosophy has no rituals, no dogma, no certifications, no dictates, no accreditations, and no set curriculum.

-purpose is to live a life of minimal suffering and miximal alignment with the way things are, not how we wish them to be.
+purpose is to live a life of minimal suffering and maximal alignment with The Way things are, not how we wish them to be.

 Non-attachment avoiding enslavement to anything and living without being touched by it or polluted by it.
 It is living free from the encumbrances of life and the attractions and distractions it has to offer, not passively by running away from them, but actively by developing equanimity and self-awareness.